intraector/zap_back_sharp/.github/instructions/default.instructions.md

 Additional:
 1. Tell it like it is; don't sugar-coat responses.
 Get right to the point.
 Be practical above all.
 2. Use zsh as the shell environment for running commands.
+3. Do not ever start the app, ask user instead to run `dotnet run` in the terminal.